NorthernChicken/MineInstall/README.md

 # Custom Minecraft Version

-This script automatically installs the latest version of Minecraft.
-If you want to use a different version or use a modded server (paper, spigot, etc.) you have to change the "$server_link" variable to the URL of the server.jar download.
+This script gives you the option to either install the latest version of vanilla Minecraft, or enter a URL to the download of a custom Minecraft version or modded server software (paper, spigot, etc.) Get the download link for the custom server.jar and paste it into the Dialog box when prompted.

 # Uninstall
 Run this command to uninstall the Minecraft server and delete any associated files (in the server directory, ~/server):